WICG/view-transitions/explainer.md

 sequenced user experience results in a higher cognitive load because the user has to connect the dots between where they were, and where they are.
 In addition, it increases the user's perception of loading time as compared with a smooth loading animation.
-For these reasons, most platforms provide easy to use primitives to enable developers to build seamless transitions:
+For these reasons, most platforms provide easy-to-use primitives to enable developers to build seamless transitions:
 [Android](https://developer.android.com/training/transitions/start-activity),
 [iOS/Mac](https://developer.apple.com/documentation/uikit/uimodaltransitionstyle)